-Apirana Taylor, of Te Whanau-a-Apanui, Ngati Porou and Taranaki descent, has published several collections of poetry, short stories and novels.
-He has also published prolifically in other mediums including sound and video recordings.
-He writes for children and theatre, and is involved in acting, and teaching drama.
+Apirana Taylor, of Te Whanau-a-Apanui, Ngati Porou and Taranaki descent, has published six collections of poetry, as well as short stories and novels.
+He has also published prolifically in other mediums, including sound and video recordings.
+He writes for children and the theatre, and is involved in acting and teaching drama.
 Taylor’s first collection of poetry, Eyes of the Ruru, established his powerful voice among Maori writers and his prose, written predominantly in realist modes, firmly established his literary presence.

 Apirana Taylor has continued to publish prolifically, in mediums including sound and video recordings.
 Learning Media, Pohutakawa Press, Te Pou Taki Korero, Radio New Zealand, Morrison Music Trust, and Canterbury University Press have all published Taylor's work.

 Kohanga; Whaea Kairau: Mother Hundred Eater (Pohutakawa Press, 1999); Soft Leaf Falls of the Moon (Pohutakawa Press, 1999); and Bell Bird Is Small: Short Stories (Pohutakawa Press, 2000) are all stories for children.